aoyeoku/aoyeoku/README.md

   * Enhance my skills in Data and Computer Science👩🏾‍💻

-I would also love to connect and collaborate, please feel free to [email](abbiihjahoyeoku@gmail.com) me!
+_Being an ambitious overthinker, I often have bright ideas, but fall short of execution.
+An additional goal for this year would be to take the leap of faith and believe in my ability to succeed in whatsoever I put my mind to._ 💭

   If you read up to here, thank you so much for stopping by!